txt/aa24/docs/04stats.md

 Many statistical methods (e.g.  t-test, Tukey, Duncan, Newman-Keuls procedures) suffer from  have overlapping problems.
-- By overlapping we mean the possibility of one or more treatments to be classified in more than one group.
+- By overlapping we mean the possibility of one or more sample to be classified in more than one group.
-- In fact, as the number of treatments icnrease, so to does the the number of overlaps, which makes it hard  to distinguish the real groups to which the means should belong.
+- In fact, as the number of samples increase, so to does the the number of overlaps, which makes it hard  to distinguish the real groups to which the means should belong.
 - The Scott-Knott method [^sk] does not have this problem, what is often cited as a very good quality of this procedure.

 Scott-Kott is a recursive clustering procedure that
-- sorts the treatmetns
+- sorts the samples
-- divided them and the larges expects different in the mean before and after division
+- divided them on the largest expected difference in the mean before and after division
 - then recuses on each half, but only if the two halfs are statistically different

 The halves are picked to maximize: